cqframework/cql-execution/README.md

 to the "And" test suite.

-To convert the CQL to JavaScript containing the JSON ELM representation, execute `yarn build:test-data`.
+To convert the CQL to JavaScript containing the JSON ELM representation, execute `npm run build:test-data`.
 This will use the java _cql-to-elm_ project to generate the _test/elm/*/data.js_ file containing the following exported variable declaration (NOTE: It's been slimmed down a bit here to make it easier to read, but nothing substantial has been removed):